gabby-grant/prep_gem/README.md

 # Gene Expression Matrix Builder
-Python script that prepares GEM script for differential gene expression for transcriptome profiling.
+Python script that prepares a GEM from the GDC Portal for differential gene expression for transcriptome profiling.

 ## Description